plixlabdev/plixlab/docs/source/citation.rst

 .. import_example:: citation

 | Multiple citations, which can be added using a list of keys, will be stacked vertically.
-If ``bibfile`` is not specified, the file ``~/.plix/biblio.bib`` will be used.